 14) No person or persons should travel on the Greenway in a manner that would endanger other users of the Greenway or Greenway property.

-15) The City of Greensboro will not be responsible or liable for items left unattended on the Greenway or Greenway easement.
+15) The City of Greensboro will not be held responsible or liable for items left unattended on the Greenway or any Greenway easement.
 Items found unattended will be destroyed.

 * These regulations supplement the following: Rules and Regulations Governing the Use of City of Greensboro Parks and Recreation Areas Within or Without the City Limits.
 Adopted November 20, 1967 and Amended Through 2007.
 Reference City Ordinance 19-1 (CO 19-1).